giuliorm/hh-big-data/RESEARCH.md

 [4a.]
 (Optional) Compute n-grams to complement list of words.
 [5.](Optional) A threshold to the Bag-Of-Words length, if needed, is computed as 2/3 of the word list or 3/4 of the word list.

+## Retrieve a skill set of every vacancy

+Normally, required vacancy skills are contained in the `key_skills` field.
+But often this field is empty, and the `description` field should be explored to retrieve a skill set.
+Consider, that the term _skill set_ is not the _word frequency vector_ term.
+Skill set is a vector of words, which contains the most meaningful words to present the skill set, and that means, that skill set has actually less length than word frequency vector.
+As there is no way to retrieve "skill words" directly, it's a non trivial task to obtain the skills from `description`.

 ## Transform text representation of every vacancy to numeric feature vector

 To transform vacancies to feature vectors, we need to transform vector